-A solo Jeopardy-style CTF open to all Albanian residents aged 14–25.
-Challenges span reverse engineering, web, crypto, pwn, forensics, steganography, PPC, misc, and hardware.
-Register with your Discord account on the CSCG platform, solve challenges, and race for the Top 30.
+Albania's national online qualification was a solo Jeopardy-style CTF open to all Albanian residents aged 14–25.
+Challenges spanned reverse engineering, web, crypto, pwn, forensics, steganography, PPC, misc, and hardware — testing the full spectrum of cybersecurity skills.

 Open to all young people aged 14–25 with Albanian citizenship or residency.
 Whether you're a student, self-taught hacker, or aspiring security professional — if you have the skills, we want you.
 No prior competition experience needed.

-Reach the Top 30 in the online qualifier, survive the internal selection at the AKSK lab, and earn your place in the Final 10 (5 Juniors + 5 Seniors).
+The Top 30 qualifiers from the online phase advance to the internal selection at the AKSK laboratory.
+The final 10 (5 Juniors + 5 Seniors) earn their place in Team Albania.
 All travel, accommodation, and expenses to ECSC 2026 in Bochum are covered.

 The Final 10 are selected from the internal qualifier.
 Coaches ensure discipline balance — experts in Web, Pwn, Crypto, and Forensics.
 Per ENISA rules: 5 Juniors (14–20) and 5 Seniors (21–25).